yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - A device that projects computer output onto a larger screen.
 - Widely used in classrooms and auditoriums etc

+How they work:

+**Input:** Connects to your computer, laptop, smartphone, or other devices through various ports like HDMI, VGA, or even wirelessly.
+**Processing:** Receives the digital data, which can be presentations, videos, images, or even your computer screen itself.
+**Projection:** Uses a powerful light source and a lens system to project an enlarged image of the received data onto the screen.

+**Data projectors are commonly used for:**

+- **Presentations:** Businesses and educators often use them to display presentations, charts, and other visual aids for a larger audience.
+- **Movies and entertainment:** They can be used for home entertainment to watch movies or play video games on a bigger screen.
+- **Public displays:** In some cases, they might be used for public displays of information or advertising in spaces like airports or train stations.

 ### CPU or Processor

 - CPU stands for `Central Processing Unit`.